-Jim: OK, that makes me feel better.
+Jim: Okay, that makes me feel better.

-Jessie: …Even though I now, as an adult, can look back and say, man, I really blew this amazing opportunity I had to be a good big sister, I’m watching my two daughters now play this out in front of me.
-And it seems like, even though I know all the right things – I’ve written books about this – I still am having a hard time getting to the heart of my kids to be able to see the world outside of how it affects them.
+Jessie: … even though I know as an adult can look back and say, “Man, I really blew this amazing opportunity I had to be a good big sister.”
+I’m watching my two daughters now play this out in front of me, and it seems like even though I know all the right things, I’ve written books about this, I still am having a hard time getting to the heart of my kids to able to see the world outside of how it affects them.

-Jim: Eventually, you’re going to see that thing blossom.
-And you’re…
+Jim: Eventually, you’re gonna see that thing blossom-

-Jim: …Going to hear a kind word said from one sibling to the other.
-And you’re going to go, finally, finally!
+Jim: … and you’re gonna hear a kind word said from one sibling to the other.
+And you’re gonna go, “Finally.
+Finally.”

-John: And to quote that parenting expert Jim Daly, (Laughter) take the long view.
-Just last night, one of my daughters walked into the kitchen.
-And she called her older sister and said, I’m going to meet you at such and such a coffee shop and talk.
-And they had more time together last night than I had…
+John: Just last night, one of my daughters walked into the kitchen, and she called her older sister and said, “I’m gonna meet you at such and such coffee shop and talk.”
+And they had more time together last night than I had with them.

 Jim: That’s a great thing.